input-output-hk/Alonzo-testnet/Alonzo-tutorials/Validator_scripts_tutorial.md

 So with all these examples we can create an intuitive definition of a validator.

 > A validator is a function that encodes a rule.
-It’s parameters are a Context, state of the world, and a datum, a specific instance of data.
+Its parameters are a Context, state of the world, and a datum, a specific instance of data.
 It succeeds as long as it doesn’t throw an exception.

 Now that we know what a validator function is, let’s define a validator /script/.

-> A validator function that has been compiled using `PlutusTX.compile` and template haskell is known as a validator script.
+> A validator function that has been compiled using `PlutusTX.compile` and template Haskell is known as a validator script.
 The code hash will be used as the address for the script.

 ### Validators in Plutus Contracts

-Now let’s look at actual plutus contracts, no more pseudo code, and see how they implement validator functions and validator scripts.
+Now let’s look at actual Plutus contracts, no more pseudo code, and see how they implement validator functions and validator scripts.

 #### Plutus example: Vesting
 Imagine we want to give an inheritance to our child.
 However she may only receive the inheritance when she turns 18.
 Analyzing the whole example is beyond the scope of this article, but it is presented with detail in the 3rd Lecture of the Plutus Pioneer program, with the complete code, and the lecture notes by the community.